yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 # Conclusion
 Fundamental behaviors and patterns of the individual and the aggregate of society never changes, there are a few clear constants to navigate by.
 The rest is understanding nuance.
+Why do we say history doesn't repeat but rhymes?
+Situations will never be the same but human behavior and economics is always the same.